-For the purpose of the Data Protection Act 1998 (the Act) and GDPR (General Data Protection Regulation), the data controller is Serendipity Companies Limited t/a Foredia operating from 15 Repton Avenue, Ashford, Kent, TN23 3RX.
+For the purpose of the Data Protection Act 1998 (the Act) and GDPR (General Data Protection Regulation), the data controller is Foredia Limited operating from 15 Repton Avenue, Ashford, Kent, TN23 3RX.

-Our nominated representative for the purpose of the Act is Mr Matthew Forest.
+Our nominated representative for the purpose of the Act is Matthew Forest.